Thailand Trademarks

 Copyright Attorney

-A copyright attorney in Thailand is a legal professional who specializes in advising clients on matters related to copyright law and protecting copyright works in Thailand.
+A copyright attorney is a particular kind of lawyer who focuses on counseling clients on issues pertaining to copyright law and defending works in Thailand that are copyright protected.

 Patent Attorney

-A patent attorney in Thailand is a legal professional who specializes in advising clients on matters related to patent law and protecting patents in Thailand.
+A patent attorney is a type of legal professional who specializes in advising clients on matters relating to patent law and protecting patents in Thailand.

-A patent attorney can assist with the patent registration process, including conducting patentability searches, drafting and filing patent applications, and prosecuting patents before the Department of Intellectual Property (DIP).
-They can also help with issues related to infringement of patents, such as unauthorized use or reproduction of patented inventions.
-A patent attorney can also advise on patent licenses, assignments, and other agreements related to patents.
+A patent counsel can assist with duties such as conducting searches for patentability, creating and filing patent applications, and pursuing patents before the Department of Intellectual Property during the patent registration procedure (DIP).
+They can also help with issues involving copyright infringement, like the unauthorized use or reproduction of innovations that are protected.
+On intellectual licenses, assignments, and other related contracts, a patent attorney can offer advice.

-They provide services for patent prosecution, counseling and litigation, infringement and validity analysis and freedom-to-operate.
-They also offer services for IP due diligence, licensing and technology transfer.
-They can help the clients to protect their invention, utility solution and industrial design.
+They provide services for analysis of infringement and validity, advice and legal action, freedom to function, and copyright enforcement.
+They also offer services for licensing, Property due diligence, and technology transfer.
+They can help clients obtain patent security for their inventions, utility solutions, and industrial designs.